 Each NRT member conservancy has a team of uniformed rangers employed from the local communities and trained with support form NRT.
-In 2014, there were 645 rangers across the NRT landscape, working to protect and monitor wildlife.
+There are over 800 rangers across the NRT landscape, working to protect and monitor wildlife.
 Rangers also play a vital role in raising conservation awareness in their local communities, acting as community wildlife ambassadors.
 Many conservancies are home to two or more ethnic groups, and it is ensured that all have equal representation in the ranger team.

 Many rangers have been trained at the Kenya Wildlife Service's Manyani Field Training School.
 Here they learn bushcraft skills, as well as how to effectively gather and share intelligence, monitor wildlife and manage combat situations.